MicPec/2048/readme.md

 There is a possibility to add a custom player class.
 See `players/user_player.py` for example.
 In `players.py` module are abstract classes for `Player` and `AIPlayer`.
 You can implement your own player class by inheriting from them and overriding `play` method.
-Few example AI players are included: Monte Carlo Tree Search, Minimax and Expectimax: `mcts` ,`minimax`, `expectimax` respectively.
+Few example AI players are included: Monte Carlo Simylation, Monte Carlo Tree Search, Minimax and Expectimax: `mcs`, `mcts` ,`minimax`, `expectimax` respectively.
 Evaluation functions still need to be improved, but it's a good start.
 Also, there is a random player: `random` and `cycle` player that cycle through directions.